phreeza/manuscript_axon_potentials/doc/manuscript.md

 shows simulated action potentials travelling along a single axon with varying morphologies, as indicated by the diagram in the left side of each subfigure.
-The lower row shows responses of a population of 100 randomly branching and termnating axons.
+The lower row shows responses of a population of 100 randomly branching and terminating axons.
 Three sample morphologies are shown to the left of the lower row.
 Action potential propagation direction indicated by the arrow.
 All waveforms recorded at a distance of 150$\mu$m from the axon, and at the depth indicated by plot position, spaced by 200$\mu$m. (**A**) An action potential in